 Posted on 19th of May, 2014 by Lévana

 A couple months ago a particularly debilitating sinus infection, which was treated with steroids and an intensive antibiotic treatment left me with a severe sore scratchy throat, and an unrelenting dry cough.
 After a second visit to the doctor, suspicions briefly turned to Acid Reflux Disease, but were quickly dismissed since I didn’t have any of the the other symptoms associated with it (heartburn, reflux etc).
 During a very recent sleepless night of desperate coughing I racked my brains for some relief.
 I remembered my mother’s war cries, which sounded too good to be true, the cure is in the pot! the cure is in the refrigerator!
 It seemed the cure could always be found somewhere in the kitchen when we were growing up (On upset-stomach days my father would boil oregano leaves in water, strain the liquid and drink it, sweetened with a little honey; other improbable but wondrous mixtures included seltzer, baking soda, cumin and lemon juice).
-I dragged myself to my desk in the middle of the night, poking around online for “natural remedies for sore throat”.
+I dragged myself to my desk in the middle of the night, poking around online for a homemade “sore throat remedy”.
 Of all the recommendations made, beside the familiar ones (lemon, salt, vinegar gargles, tea and honey etc), here are the ingredients that intrigued me: Turmeric, cloves, sage, green tea, cayenne, ginger, oregano, fenugreek.
 In short, back to the kitchen!

 Good perennial tinkerer that I am, I had all the ingredients handy right in my pantry, and I started experimenting (what else did I have to do?), playing with different ratios to find the perfect sore throat remedy.
 My first batches, predictably, tasted downright vile, but I didn’t let that deter me, and just kept going.
 When I finally got a mixture that was tolerably drinkable, I made myself a cup of tea out of it, drank it, went back to bed, praying for sleep to come, and….you won’t believe this…. slept like a baby.
 Grateful and encouraged, I have been making myself a cup of tea with the mixture every morning and every night.
 No more coughing!
 No more frog in my throat!
 I even tried singing, and it sounded like singing not croaking.
 Could this be for real?
 I feel as if I hit gold, and I think all of you out there who are, like me, plagued by sore throats, might feel the way I do.
-Thinking about my success with my concoction, it all made sense: All the ingredients I used are powerful anti-inflammatory and antioxidant, and used all together in a single combination they act much more potent than the sum of their parts.
+Thinking about my success with my concoction, it all made sense: Each of the ingredients I used in my homemade sore throat remedy is a powerful anti-inflammatory and antioxidant, and used all together in a single combination they act much more potent than the sum of their parts.

 1/4 cup turmeric powder